palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 1   	Has been released from firewall (firewall rule deleted) 2   	Marked for release by manual release (release.php) but not firewall rule not yet deleted - after firewall rule deleted, reset flag to 1
 3   	Marked for reban by manual reban (reban.php) but firewall rule not yet added - after firewall rule added, reset flag to NULL
-4   	NEW default entry - signifies IP has been added to database but firewall rule has not yet been added - after firewall rule added, reset flag to NULL
+4   	Default entry - signifies IP has been added to database but firewall rule has not yet been added - after firewall rule added, reset flag to NULL
+5   	Marked SAFE in webadmin but firewall rule not yet deleted - permanently removes firewall rule and prevents future bans 6   	Marked SAFE and firewal rule deleted
+7   	Marked for removal from SAFE list and firewall rule added
 ```

 ## Security Notes